haloy

 Multi-Server Setup

-# On each server, generate token sudo haloyadm api token # On local machine, add all servers haloy server add prod.haloy.com <prod-token> haloy server add staging.haloy.com <staging-token> haloy server add dev.haloy.com <dev-token> # List all servers haloy server list # Deploy to specific environments haloy deploy --target staging,production # Deploy to all environments haloy deploy --all # Check status of all environments haloy status --all
+# On each server, get the API token sudo haloyd config get api-token # On local machine, add all servers haloy server add prod.haloy.com <prod-token> haloy server add staging.haloy.com <staging-token> haloy server add dev.haloy.com <dev-token> # List all servers haloy server list # Deploy to specific environments haloy deploy --target staging,production # Deploy to all environments haloy deploy --all # Check status of all environments haloy status --all

 Exit Codes